jafingerhut/core.btree-vector/doc/intro.md

 height is equal to the height of any of its children (which all have the same height as each other), plus 1.

-Aside: A special case not mentioned very often is a B tree with no values, i.e. an empty set of values.
-The exact representation of an empty B tree is not a big deal -- e.g.  storing a count field of 0 in the object is a good way.
+Aside: A special case not mentioned very often is a B-tree with no values, i.e. an empty set of values.
+The exact representation of an empty B-tree is not a big deal -- e.g.  storing a count field of 0 in the object is a good way.
 There might be a root node with no children in the implementation, but we will not usually consider that case explicitly everywhere in this document.
 If we did, we would